How to Get Your Cranberry Township or Wexford Business Found in AI Search

 Step Three: Give Your Website Content That AI Can Actually Use

 The single most effective content change you can make is adding a proper FAQ section to your main service pages.
 Not a generic FAQ with obvious questions.
 A real one, with the specific questions your customers actually ask.
 "Do you serve the Wexford area?"
-"What's your availability like in Cranberry Township?"
+"What is your availability like in Cranberry Township?"
 "Do you work with residential customers or only commercial?"
 These are the kinds of direct, answerable questions that AI engines look for when deciding whether to recommend you for a specific query.

 Beyond FAQs, make sure your service pages clearly state what you do, where you do it, and who you do it for.
-Don't assume the reader knows.
+Do not assume the reader knows.
 Spell it out.
 A page that says "We provide landscaping services to residential customers in Cranberry Township, Wexford, Mars, and surrounding communities in Pittsburgh North" is giving AI engines something they can cite.
 A page that says "Quality landscaping for the whole family" is not.

 Step Four: Add Schema Markup to Your Website

 Schema markup is code that goes into your website and tells search engines in structured, unambiguous language what your business is.
 Your business type, your name, your address, your phone number, your hours, your service area, what services you offer.
-It's like leaving a clearly labeled file folder for the AI to open instead of asking it to dig through your website and piece together the information on its own.
+It is like leaving a clearly labeled file folder for the AI to open instead of asking it to dig through your website and piece together the information on its own.

 The most important schemas for a local Pittsburgh North business are LocalBusiness schema, which identifies your business and location, Service schema, which lists what you offer, and FAQ schema, which marks up your FAQ content so it can be directly cited in AI answers.